Rohan-7006/sql-data-warehouse-project/README.md

 ## ⭐ About me

 Hi there!
 I'm **Rohan Prabhakar Shinde**, .
-I'm an Student of Engineering in Computer Science & Engineering
+I'm a Student of Engineering in Computer Science & Engineering